 Many students struggle with starting to write.
 They open a Word document on their computer and try to write the first sentence of their introduction expecting that to lead to the next and the next until the last sentence of their conclusion.
 The writing process is much more complex than that.
 Here are some strategies that you may want to try the next time you sit down to start writing.
-There is also a video available in the ACE D2L Lounge.

 Develop a thesis and an outline:

 Many students distrust outlines, yet an outline can be your best friend when trying to start writing.
 An outline is simply a list of your topic sentences with a sentence at the top that is supported by all the topic sentences.
 Try to generate a list of topic sentences; you may be surprised how helpful it is!

 Often students aren't sure what they want to write exactly, and that makes writing an outline or thesis statement essentially impossible.
 However, if you're clear on one topic that you want to write, try to start by writing the paragraph about that one idea.
 Then at least you have a paragraph you can fit into the paper later on.

 Temporarily lower your standards: